epishova/Structured-Streaming-Cassandra-Sink/blog_draft.md

 }
 ```

-I'll find the definition of CassandraDriver and the output table below but before that let's have a closer look on how the above code works.
+You will find the definition of `CassandraDriver` and the output table below but before that let's have a closer look on how the above code works.
 Here, to connect to Cassandra from Spark, I create `CassandraDriver` object which provides access to `CassandraConnector` – a widely used connector from DataStax.
 You can read more about it [here](https://github.com/datastax/spark-cassandra-connector).
-CassandraConnector takes care of  opening and closing connection to a database, so I simply print debug messages in `open` and `close`
+`CassandraConnector` takes care of  opening and closing connection to a database, so I simply print debug messages in `open` and `close`
 methods in my `CassandraSinkForeach` class.

 The above code is invoked in the main applications as follows: